3. Sequential and other types in Python#

 Sequential objects store data items that can be accessed by index (position).
-The three main types of sequential objects are: lists, tuples, and ranges.
+The three main sequential types are: lists, tuples, and ranges.

-As a matter of fact, strings (which we often treat as scalars) can also be classified as such.
+As a matter of fact, strings (which we often treat as scalars) can also be considered of this kind.
 Therefore, amongst sequential objects are such diverse classes as:

 • lists,